 The Professional Team will present the results of the on-site review to the Commission and answer questions related to their review.

 The job of the Professional Team is to verify information and make observations.
-It is not part of the Professional Team’s responsibilities to opine or draw conclusions about the appropriateness of a particular model or a component part of a model.
+It is not part of the Professional Team’s responsibilities to opine or draw conclusions about the appropriateness of a particular hurricane model or a component part of a hurricane model.

-Refer to the Process for Determining the Acceptability of a Computer Simulation Model for additional information regarding the on-site review.
+Refer to the Process for Determining the Acceptability of a Computer Simulation Hurricane Model for additional information regarding the on-site review.

 Professional Team